applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/getting-started/reading-iab.md

 ## Contributing to IAB <link src='b1c06a'/>

-If you're interested in contributing content or features to IAB, I'd love to hear from you.
-You should start by reviewing [CONTRIBUTING.md](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/CONTRIBUTING.md) which provides guidelines on how to get involved.
+If you're interested in contributing content or features to IAB, you should start by reviewing [CONTRIBUTING.md](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/CONTRIBUTING.md) which provides guidelines on how to get involved.

 ## About the author <link src='fedd13'/>